 Get an ESA in North Dakota

-Getting an ESA in North Dakota is an easy process.
-All you have to do is talk to a licensed mental health professional in the state and let them know that you benefit from the companionship of your pet.
-They’ll give you an emotional support animal letter, which you can show to housing providers as needed.
+Getting an ESA in North Dakota includes speaking with a licensed mental health professional in the state and letting them know that you benefit from the companionship of your pet.